 - Revenue was down 9% due to lower volume of large systems for the plastics industry and ongoing weakness in demand for proppants processing and power & mining; currency headwinds accounted for 2% of the decrease.
-Inorganic growth partially offset the decline. - Adjusted EBITDA margin1 improved 60 bps driven by pricing, productivity improvements, improved product and business mix, and the acquisition of ABEL and Red Valve - 1.
-See appendix for reconciliation
+Inorganic growth partially offset the decline. - Adjusted EBITDA margin improved 60 bps driven by pricing, productivity improvements, improved product and business mix, and the acquisition of ABEL and Red Valve

-- Revenue of \$429 million declined 5% compared to prior year due to lower volume associated with fewer deaths and an increase in the rate at which families chose cremation - Adjusted EBITDA margin1 increased 150 bps compared to prior year due to improved efficiencies across the supply chain, and lower commodities and fuel costs
+- Revenue of \$429 million declined 5% compared to prior year due to lower volume associated with fewer deaths and an increase in the rate at which families chose cremation - Adjusted EBITDA margin increased 150 bps compared to prior year due to improved efficiencies across the supply chain, and lower commodities and fuel costs